 Medical care is something everyone needs, but not everyone has access to.
 This article answers the question why should healthcare be free for everyone?
 The theory states that everyone has access to medical care through the insurance plan of their workplace or they can buy private insurance plans.
 Unfortunately, the theory is not always a reality for most people.
 Many can choose a health care program from their work if they work long enough to qualify.
-You can click here to search for available free or low cost healthcare consultations.
 Those who do not qualify can not always afford to buy their own private insurance because the costs tend to be high.

 It seems that something like health care should be available to everyone.
 After all, at one time or another everyone gets sick and needs the care of a qualified doctor.
 Due to trends such as those described above, some countries have recognized the need for free medical care and, therefore, have implemented programs specifically designed to guarantee everyone access to the medical care they need.